RishiDarkDevil/rishi-portfolio/content/_index.md

           date_start: '2022-05-15'
           date_end: '2022-08-31'
           description: |2-
-              > Recieved Best Project Award in the School of AI and Data Science during my Summer Internship.
+              > Recieved The Best Project Award at the School of AI and Data Science during my Summer Internship.

               * Worked on unraveling uncertainty as a major underlying latent variable for explaining emotional dynamics.
               * Study revealed significant uncertainty representation difference in young and old subjects and identified the Brain Regions capturing this.